Malvizza mud volcanoes

 The Malvizza mud volcanoes are the largest array of mud volcanoes in the southern Apennines of Italy.
-The phenomenon is purely sedimentary in nature, in contrast to volcanic phenomena like mofette, fumaroles, and solfatare.
+The phenomenon is purely sedimentary in nature, in contrast to volcanic phenomena like mofettas, fumaroles, and solfataras.
 The Malvizza mud volcanoes show some affinities with the salse (saltwater springs) of the central-northern Apennines and with the maccalube (mud fountains) of Sicily.

 Location and description

 The Malvizza mud volcanoes (from malvizza, the name of a bird in the Irpinia dialect) are located in the Campania Apennines, in the municipal territory of Montecalvo Irpino, along a plateau of the Miscano valley at an altitude of 518 m above sea level.
 They are characterized by the emission of gaseous hydrocarbons—primarily methane, which at most sites accounts for more than 90% of emissions—as well as a continuous flow of weakly alkaline water (pH = 8) at a temperature of 18 C. The solid component of the mud is composed of more than 95% illitic clay, with only traces of calcite and quartz.
 The deep layers of the subsoil of the Malvizza mud volcanoes are primarily scaly clays, alternating with regular layers of brecciole and nummulitic limestone.

 The volcanoes are located along the provincial road that leads from the state road 90 bis to Castelfranco in Miscano.
 The existence of an additional single mud volcano is attested on the opposite side of the Miscano valley, about 5 km from the site of the Malvizza mud volcanoes.
 It is located along the Fràscino arm (a branch of the Pescasseroli-Candela sheep track), south of the Miscano river, and at an altitude of 400 m above sea level.